ljnelson/objexj/src/site/markdown/syntax.md

 together with a solidus (slash) character ('`/`').
 The result is a pattern that is applied in order to sequences of objects returned by a `List`'s `Iterator`.
-For example, the following pattern matches any `java.lang.RuntimeException` instance followed in a list's iteration by a `java.lang.Exception` instance:
+For example, the following pattern matches any `java.lang.RuntimeException` instance followed immediately in a list's iteration by a `java.lang.Exception` instance:

     java.lang.RuntimeException/java.lang.Exception